benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

 Version 5.1 		2015-04

-This release is available in English, with partial translations in several other languages.
+This release is available in English, Spanish, Arabic, and French, with partial translations in several other languages.
 Other languages will be available in the future, as language-packs on https://www.martus.org

 Changes in this release: